didclab/RL-Optimizer/README.md

 ## Setup
 Install: ``pip3 install -r requirements.txt``
 Run : ``./boot.sh``
+How to run everything for training:
+1. First we need a config.ini so the optimizer can query InfluxDB.
+   2. Create a section called ```[influx2]``` pass in `url=http://influxdb.onedatashare.org/` org=`OneDataShare`, token and timeout.
+3. MONITORING_SERVICE_IP: This is only useable if the Transfer-Service is running with cockroachDB as the Repository.
+4. TRANSFER_SCHEDULER_IP: enables the env to launch another job directly through the scheduler
+5. TRANSFER_SERVICE_URL: Is the publically reachable IP of the Transfer-Service, if on the same machine should be localhost.
+This is needed if your TS is using HSQL

 ## How to use it?
 The environment for BO and VDA2C, required is the key to access your influxDB deployment.